soezayar-hg/soezayar-hg/README.md

 - Performance and reliability improvements
 - Internal tools and admin platforms
 - Real-time features and product workflows
+- AI-assisted workflows and automation
+- AI-enabled product ideas and implementation

 ## Tech I Work With